GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

 ## Objectives

 + Create a Swift "Hello, world" app that uses the Vapor framework.
-+ Deploy the app to the Google App Engine flexible environment.
++ Deploy the app to the App Engine flexible environment.

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:

-+ App Engine flexible environment
+This tutorial uses billable components of Google Cloud, including App Engine flexible environment.

 Use the [Pricing Calculator][pricing] to generate a cost estimate based on your projected usage.